Tim & Chito ride again

 Tim & Chito

 We are down in Rimrock in Arizona, where many of these movies were set, though they were shot in California.
 It’s the usual formula: skullduggery.
-The plot concerns a chap, Uncle Ben, who has found the legendary Lost Dutchman mine (no, it’s not Glenn Ford; audiences would have to wait a year for Lust for Gold) and a crooked assayer (Tony Barrett, who was in four Tim Holt oaters) who realizes where the sample has come from and tells even crookeder town boss Anse Morgan (Steve Brodie, Bob Dalton in Badman’s Territory).
+The plot concerns a chap, Uncle Ben, who has found the legendary Lost Dutchman mine (no, it’s not Glenn Ford; audiences would have to wait a year for Lust for Gold) and a crooked assayer (Tony Barrett, who was in four Tim Holt oaters) who realizes where the sample has come from and tells even crookeder town boss Anse Morgan (Steve Brodie, Bob Dalton in the enjoyable Badman’s Territory).
 Morgan and his henchman Rocky (Robert Bray, Ranger Corey Stuart in Lassie) murder the honest miner Ben to get the money-belt of nuggets and the map giving the mine’s location which he just happens to be carrying.
 Such baseness.
 Worse, Tim and Chito get blamed for the crime, even though they were nobly trying to help.

 There’s a saloon gal who helps the pals.
 She’s Dixie, who naturally loves Chito (the girls rarely show an interest in Tim, nor he in them).
 Now don’t get confused: this is not the saloon gal Trixie, the one who broke them out of jail by hiding a derringer in a cake; that was in Rustlers the next year.
 No, this is Dixie (Myma Dell) but Dixie is just as resourceful as Trixie.
 There’s a great bit where she opens her parasol right in front of the lawman and makes him miss his shot at the fleeing jailbirds.